 1. The digital world, place of masked and multiplied human beings, qualities in contradiction withe the legal notion of Person

 In the digital space, in which everyone can enter, it is possible to create not even an identity but rather an avatar

-But personality is a precise a legal concept that was first developed in Law to translate a reality: a human being is thus "translated" as a "person" in the legal order.
+But personality is a precise and legal concept that was first developed in Law to translate a reality: a human being is thus "translated" as a "person" in the legal order.
 But it is also because of the effect of the Case Law to affix the quality of "person" on economic entities, not to translate a reality

 In the digital space, human beings or organizations act, develop strategies, reach out to others, multiply themselves, act anonymously, disappearing at the very moment when they have to answer for what they have just done or said.
 In this immaterial world, where Law can not seize bodies to trivially demand accounts, it is enough to give birth to appearances of existing beings to act without ever answering.
 Since it is possible to create endless new appearances, new false identities, new false faces, the more these voices multiply and the less the existence of actual beings becomes acquired and those who act behind these personalities which are just Potemkin strategies.

 Today we are in a situation where the people we believe to speak to do not exist and where the real people who come to us are actually invisible.
 These depersonalized digital actors have often devastating behaviors for other human beings, who remain helpless.

 2. The systematic attack on the dignity of others by depersonalized digital actors